vnzongzna/Nearby-Shops-Shop-Owner-Android-app/README.md

 #### Step 6 : Promote your Shop to your friends, family and Potential Customers

-To invite more customers into your shop ... please share our shop to all the potential customers.
+To invite more customers into your shop ... please share your shop to all the potential customers.
 Share it on facebook, reddit and social media.
 You can also place a banner in front of your shops.

 #### Tips for Troubleshooting